• Patented prism technology

 “We ended up going to an urban village to work some CQB (….) traditionally, when shooting UTM/SIM for force on force training you have a significant hold over when shooting much farther than the room you are in.
 I decided to try using the Alpha today with paint rounds to see if I could make my CQB distance UTM/SIM hold overs less pronounced.
 It worked.” – REDACTED

-• Salt water: Fully resistant.
+• Salt water: Fully resistant (it will not rust).

-• Mount: American Defense QR mount.
+• Mount: Bolt-on or upgrade to an American Defense QR mount.

 *REDACTED* 13+ years in United States Special Operations Command (USASOC) units.
 Special Forces Sniper Course level 1 & 2 graduate.
 Extensive training and operational experience in CQB and long range sniper operations.